nhatquang-sl/batchprofile-git/README.md

 I choose the PowerShell to write the script because it can run with Windows and Mac.

+If got any roadblocks when setting up, you can contact me via email quang.sunlight@gmail.com

 # Setup

 ## [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)